What is filigree?

 One of the most intriguing antique jewelry techniques is the use of filigree.
 The earliest jewelry records referred to it as filigrane.
 Filigree is a derivative of the Latin word for thread, and many languages have similar words like the Spanish word filigrana, which refers to spinning a thread.
 It’s easy to see why this word is used to describe jewelry made from thin metal threads which are curved and twisted into delicate patterns resembling lace.

 No matter which piece of jewelry or embellishment was created in filigree, they all have certain elements in common.
 The art utilizes twisting and curling flexible metal wire, or threads and then soldering them in place, sometimes with miniature beads or granulation which acts to finish the design.

-The piece is whitened with a mixture of muriatic acid, salt, and water.
-It is then polish with soap and finally washed with abundant water and dried with a hair drier.
+The piece is whitened with a mixture of acids call pickle.
+It is then polish with soap in a centrigugal magnetic finisher, washed with abundant water and dried with a hair drier.